Advice for parents and carers.

 - Find a community of people in a similar situation to you and seek their support (we would recommend organisations like F.E.A.S.T.)

 - Last but not least – do not neglect your own self-care.
-Whilst it is more easily said than done when you are concerned for someone you love who is battling an eating disorder, making time for yourself and getting support for you is vitally important
+Making time for yourself and getting support for you is vitally important

 How Orri can help you.

 Evidence suggests that caring for other people can have significant impact on mental and physical wellbeing.
 For this reason, Orri has created a care assessment Carer Health Style Profile.
 This enables the caregiver to assess their own needs, and the Orri team will support and signpost help for them during this process.

 Along with research, we recognise that the complexity of caring for someone may lead people to feel isolated in their experience.
 We offer opportunities for the caregiver to share experiences and gain advice and support from other people who are, or have been in a similar position.

 Carer & Sibling Groups

 Carers groups are run on a monthly basis.
 These sessions are facilitated by different members of our clinical team,and the areas discussed are directed from the carers to ensure they are relevant, and in the moment.